-After defeating Overeem, Ngannou earned a title shot against heavyweight champion Stipe Miocic at UFC 220 on 20 January 2018.
-However, Ngannou entered the fight feeling unprepared, with only six weeks to train.
-Without a U.S.-based fight camp or manager to streamline his preparation, he had to juggle travel between Paris and the U.S., exhausting valuable time and energy.
+After defeating Overeem, Ngannou secured a title shot against Stipe Miocic at UFC 220 on 20 January 2018.
+But with only six weeks to prepare — and no U.S.-based camp or manager — he spent crucial time shuttling between Paris and the States, leaving him underprepared.

-Facing Miocic, regarded as the greatest heavyweight of all time, was no small task.
-Stipe’s well-rounded skillset, superior grappling, and tactical fight IQ posed a significant challenge to Ngannou’s raw power.
+Facing Miocic, widely considered the greatest heavyweight of all time, was a monumental challenge.
+Stipe’s superior wrestling, game-planning, and fight IQ proved decisive.

 Miocic’s Masterclass